Axmad834/Capstone-project/README.md

 System.out.println("User with ID=1 is now an ADMIN");

-Run the project once, and that user will be given admin privileges.
+OR Run the project once, and that user will be given admin privileges.

 Production Build

-Frontend:

-npm run build